MEMORIAL vs. REMEMBRANCE

 No one I saw on the street during all the time I sat there even gave the Monument so much as a glance (the rather few who appeared to be looking- however briefly- in its general direction seemed more as if they were looking at me- as if trying to figure out just who *I* might be [when, of course, I was a complete stranger in town: these people were highly unlikely to ever see me again-- or I them!]).
 Indeed- as seems to be the case with similar monuments and memorials from so long past in my own "neck of the woods" here in Northern New Jersey- the Monument was just "there": as it had always been there (for it was rather improbable that, in 1985, anyone who might actually remember the Monument's dedication [thus, also remember a time before it ever existed on that green] would have still been alive) and- or so, I assume, it was expected- would be there the next day... and the day after that... and the day after that... and so on.

-The point of my having even brought up this experience of mine herein is to well illustrate the point that those who might have lived through such a searing experience (whether directly [in the case of the Civil War veterans from this small Vermont town, on the field of battle itself] or indirectly [the parents, wives or sweethearts of said veterans who had to confront a returning soldier without one of his limbs or, perhaps, had to read a telegram from the Department of War informing them that a veteran had himself already given that which Abraham Lincoln termed- in his Gettysburg Address- "(his) last full measure of devotion"]) do not- in the end- get to decide just how such devotion is, ultimately, remembered.
+The point of my having even brought up this experience of mine herein is to well illustrate the point that those who might have lived through such a searing experience (whether directly [in the case of the Civil War veterans from this small Vermont town, on the field of battle itself] or indirectly [the parents, wives or sweethearts of said veterans who had to confront a returning soldier without one of his limbs or, perhaps, had to read a telegram from the Department of War informing them that a loved one had himself already given that which Abraham Lincoln termed- in his Gettysburg Address- "(his) last full measure of devotion"]) do not- in the end- get to decide just how such devotion is, ultimately, to be remembered-- not as the years, and decades, pass by while those who were alive at the time of such devotion yet live; nor, especially, in the far future: a time when no one is left alive who can recall such searing experience from memory and thereby still pass it down as oral narrative.
 History is, in and of itself, an often cruel determinant of not only what might be recalled by generations on this Earth long after the events themselves-- but also how!

 I, of course, have no earthly idea whether or not the one who gave that Dedicatory Speech in this Vermont town towards the end of the 1880s truly believed his own rhetoric of that day: did he most earnestly believe that- once the Monument on the town green had been unveiled- no one would dare walk past said green without at all seriously considering the cost of the Civil War (already nearly a quarter century in the past as he himself spoke his words) to this town?
 Furthermore, even granted the foregoing, could he honestly think that those living and/or working in that town long after his own passing would come to feel as strongly about the very meaning of the sacrifice of those from the town who had fought in that war (as commemorated in that very Monument) as the generation that had actually witnessed this Monument's dedication?

-I have read more than my share (as, admittedly, a layman-- at best, something of an "amateur historian") of American Social History- detailed, at least in some cases, accounts of the manners and morals, habits and thought-patterns, of Americans over the decades and centuries before those in which I myself have lived and yet there is no real way for me to know- beyond any reasonable doubt- whether the hope expressed in that Dedicatory Speech was genuine or, instead, only more that which was expected to be publicly said on just an occasion during the late Victorian era.
+I have read more than my share (as, admittedly, a layman-- at best, something of an "amateur historian") of American Social History- detailed, at least in some cases, accounts of the manners and morals, habits and thought-patterns, of Americans over the decades and centuries before those in which I myself have lived and yet there is no real way for me to know- beyond any reasonable doubt- whether the hope expressed in that Dedicatory Speech was genuine or, instead, only more that which was expected to be publicly said on just such a solemn occasion during the late Victorian era (more than likely, it was a mix of both).

 But, in the end, none of this really matters because- again, in the end- those who fought in the American Civil War and lived to come home and, eventually, oversee the dedication of monuments to its veterans such as the one in that east central Vermont town had- and continue to have- no control over just how those of us living today (let alone those in future) might appreciate (or not) their own efforts to so memorialize their own experiences and memories.